Board of Directors

 Dr. Laura Mills

-She has served on the board of the Canadian Association for Child and Play Therapy and the BC Hear the Child Society.
-Dr. Mills is the Vancouver intake facilitator for the St. John Ambulance Therapy Dog Program and has served on the Canadian Centre for Child Protection Board of Directors since 2015.
+She has served on the board of the Canadian Association for Child and Play Therapy and the B.C.
+Hear the Child Society.
+Dr. Mills is the Vancouver Intake Facilitator for the St. John Ambulance Therapy Dog Program and has served on the Canadian Centre for Child Protection Board of Directors since 2015.

-Alan Scott is the chief risk officer for the Office of Risk Management at the University of Manitoba, responsible for risk management, security, and environmental health and safety.
+Alan Scott is the Chief Risk Officer for the Office of Risk Management at the University of Manitoba, responsible for risk management, security, and environmental health and safety.
 Before joining the university, Alan spent more than 33 years with the Winnipeg Police Service and retired at the rank of Inspector.
 He is a Certified Fraud Examiner, a Certified Business Continuity Professional, and holds a Certification in Risk Management Assurance.
 In 2006, Alan was chosen as one of 16 senior Canadian police officers to participate in an Executive Global Studies Program sponsored by the Canadian Association of Chiefs of Police (CACP), examining police integration and emergency preparation issues at several locations in the United Kingdom.

 He is a life member of the CACP and an associate member of the Manitoba Association of Chiefs of Police.
-Twice Alan has been awarded the Canadian Police Exemplary Service Medal (1977 & 2007), and is a recipient of the Manitoba Attorney General’s Excellence in Law Enforcement Award (2004).
+Alan has been awarded the Canadian Police Exemplary Service Medal twice (1977 & 2007) and is a recipient of the Manitoba Attorney General’s Excellence in Law Enforcement Award (2004).
 He joined the Canadian Centre for Child Protection Board of Directors in 2005.

 In 2004, Sue received a Volunteer of the Year Award for her work with Child Find Ontario, and has received the Gary Putnam Award for her commitment to the safety of children from Dufferin Child and Family Services.
 She has served on the Canadian Centre for Child Protection Board of Directors since 2010.

 Peter Henschel is a retired RCMP Deputy Commissioner.
-During his 36-year career, Peter was involved in a diversity of policing and law enforcement activities, and held a series of senior leadership and executive positions.
-As Deputy Commissioner, Specialized Policing Services, Peter was responsible for the leadership, strategic direction and national delivery of a broad range of critical policing services, including National Police Services (NPS), a suite of specialized services delivered to the broader Canadian law enforcement community and criminal justice system.
+During his 36-year career, Peter was involved in a diversity of policing and law enforcement activities and held a series of senior leadership and executive positions.
+As Deputy Commissioner, Specialized Policing Services, Peter was responsible for the leadership, strategic direction, and national delivery of a broad range of critical policing services, including National Police Services (NPS), a suite of specialized services delivered to the broader Canadian law enforcement community and criminal justice system.
 During his tenure, he transformed the governance and service delivery of NPS and oversaw the development of the RCMP’s first Cybercrime Strategy.

 Peter is active on several boards and advisory committees.
 He is also a strategic advisor in the private sector and a strong advocate for diverse leadership and inclusive organizations.
 Peter joined the Canadian Centre for Child Protection Board of Directors in 2019.